laravel/docs/views.md

 #### Defining A Blade Layout

-First, let's check out a simple Blade layout.
+Let's take a look at a simple Blade templating example.
 First, we will examine a "master" template.
 Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade view.

 	<!-- Stored in resources/views/layouts/master.blade.php -->